polaracep/soldering-kits/bat/README.md

 | D1, D2 | LED, red 5 mm | R: 518-278, FIAL: 518-519
 | BT1 | 2032 Holder | 819-157

+#### Disclaimer
+I hereby give up all responsibility for the functionality of your boards.